 Djovani Jean-Pierre, the 16-year-old Albertville High School student accused of bringing a loaded gun to school, has been denied bond by Marshall County District Court Judge Mitch Floyd.

 An Aniah's Law hearing was held on September 27 to determine whether Jean-Pierre would be granted bond based on his history and the severity of the charges, including first-degree robbery, second-degree assault, minor in possession of a weapon and resisting arrest.
-The theft and possession charges are both felonies that carry up to 10 years to life in prison if convicted.
+The robbery and assault charges are both felonies that carry up to 10 years to life in prison if convicted.

 Aniah's Law was passed in November 2022 to give judges more authority to deny bail for certain charges after Aniah Blanchard was murdered in 2019 by a suspect who was out on bond for a separate kidnapping and murder case.